Capacity of Generalized Discrete-Memoryless Push-to-Talk Two-Way Channels: Capacity Region of Generalized DM-PTT-TWCs with a Symmetry Property

 \section{Capacity Region of Generalized DM-PTT-TWCs with a Symmetry Property}

 The capacity region of an $(r_1, r_2, s_1, s_2)$ DM-PTT-TWC is generally unknown.
-Below, we show that the capacity region can be analytically determined when the marginal channels exhibit the following symmetry property: \\ \textbf{Channel Symmetry Property for Generalized PTT-TWCs}: for $j, k=1, 2$ with $j\neq k$, $\bm{Q}_{j, x_k}$'s are weakly-symmetric\footnote{A channel is said to be weakly-symmetric if its transition matrix has identical column sums and its rows are permutations of each other \cite[Section 7.2]{cover2012}.} for all $x_k\in\mathcal{X}_k$ and $C_{j, x_k}=C_{j, 1}$ for all $x_k\neq 0$.
+Below, we show that the capacity region can be analytically determined when the marginal channels exhibit the following symmetry property: \\ \textbf{Channel Symmetry Property for Generalized PTT-TWCs}: for $j, k=1, 2$ with $j\neq k$, $\bm{Q}_{j, x_k}$'s are weakly-symmetric\footnote{A channel is said to be weakly-symmetric if its transition matrix has identical column sums and its rows are permutations of each other \cite[Section 7.2]{cover2012}; for such a channel, the mutual information is maximized by the uniform input distribution.
+We note that for more general symmetric transition matrices for which mutual information is maximized by the uniform input distribution (e.g. quasi-symmetric channels \cite{alajaji2018}), Theorem~1 does not necessarily hold.} for all $x_k\in\mathcal{X}_k$ and $C_{j, x_k}=C_{j, 1}$ for all $x_k\neq 0$.

 Letting $\mathbf{1}\{\cdot\}$ denote indicator function, and letting $P^{\text{U}_0}_{\mathcal{X}_j}$ denote the probability distribution that assigns zero probability mass to $X_j=0$ and is uniform over the set $\mathcal{X}_j\backslash \{0\}$, $j=1, 2$, we define six rate pairs and their associated input distributions for the generalized PTT-TWC with the above symmetry property as follows: \begin{itemize} \item $\bm{R}^*_1\triangleq (0, 0)$, $P_{X_1, X_2}(x_1, x_2)=\mathbf{1}\{x_1=0\}\cdot\mathbf{1}\{x_2=0\}$; \item $\bm{R}^*_2\triangleq(C_{1, 1}, C_{2, 1})$, $P_{X_1, X_2}=P^{\text{U}_0}_{\mathcal{X}_1}\cdot P^{\text{U}_0}_{\mathcal{X}_2}$; \item $\bm{R}^*_3\triangleq(C_{1, 0}, 0)$, $P_{X_1, X_2}(x_1, x_2)=P^{\text{U}_0}_{\mathcal{X}_1}(x_1)\cdot\mathbf{1}\{x_2=0\}$; \item $\bm{R}^*_4\triangleq(0, C_{2, 0})$, $P_{X_1, X_2}(x_1, x_2)=\mathbf{1}\{x_1=0\}\cdot P^{\text{U}_0}_{\mathcal{X}_2}(x_2)$; \item $\bm{R}^*_5\triangleq(C_{1, 1}, 0)$, $P_{X_1, X_2}(x_1, x_2)=P^{\text{U}_0}_{\mathcal{X}_1}(x_1)\cdot\mathbf{1}\{x_2=1\}$; \item $\bm{R}^*_6\triangleq(0, C_{2, 1})$, $P_{X_1, X_2}(x_1, x_2)=\mathbf{1}\{x_1=1\}\cdot P^{\text{U}_0}_{\mathcal{X}_2}(x_2)$. \end{itemize} Note that the $\bm{R}^*_l$'s are all attained via independent inputs.